GospelTrust/kairos-th-513/docs/content/_week-04/session-10.md

    > You have forsaken your first love.
 Remember the height from which you have fallen!.
 (Rev. 2:4a-5)

 2. Apostle Paul, regarding Demas who was serving with him as late as A.D.
-60 (Col. 4:14), says in his second epistle to Timothy, written in 64, “Because he loved this world, has deserted me . . .”
+60 (Col. 4:14), says in his second epistle to Timothy, written in 64, “Because he loved this world, has deserted me…”

 3. Apostle Peter reminded the believers in Asia Minor, “Therefore, dear friends, since you already know this, be on your guard so that you may not be carried away by the error of lawless men and fall from your secure position*” (2 Pet.
 3:17).